- Last updated:

 Other types of searches

-- copies of building plans that council may hold.
+- copies of approved plans that council may hold.
 You will need to complete an archive retrieval form

 - swimming pool fence compliance advice search, refer to swimming pool regulations

 - stormwater search requests.
 You will need to complete an 'as constructed' stormwater search request.

 To request information about properties, refer to the above information on property searches.
 You can also view information on development applications.

 Planning and development certificates are under the Planning Regulation 2017.
 The details each provided will depend on the particular search.
 For example:

 - provide confirmation of designations and planning scheme overlays, and

 - confirms whether there are outstanding infrastructure charges.

 - details from approvals relevant to the property.